open-specification/payment/readme.md

 ## Licensing

-See the licensing.md File for more information.
+The code is under the BSL license.
+See the [licensing.md](./license.md) file for more information.